crafttheweb/thelastpickle/_posts/2015-10-12-partitioning-cassandra-for-fun-and-timeouts.md

     ccm create -n 3 -v 2.1.8 timeout ccm start

-We will be using `node2` for all the operations (no time to explain now) so let's check that the cluster looks normal from it's perspective:
+We will be using `node2` for all the operations (no time to explain now) so let's check that the cluster looks normal from its perspective:

     $ ccm node2 status